Hindu Samskriti Ten Questions About Hinduism people ask and ten terrific answers! -3

 world’s longest and most ancient

 scripture.
-The Vedas open a rare
+The Vedas open

 window into ancient Indian society,